itssr07/SongList/README.md

-# SongList
+# SongList-API
-user can hear top 5 song
+This API will help user to find  top 5 songs of any singer